sydneanschutz/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * From Booked to Arrived, Checked-In, or Cancelled
 * From Arrived to Checked-In, or Cancelled
 * From Checked-In to Cancelled
+* From Proposed to Booked
+* From Proposed to Cancelled

 The following fields are returned if valued: